Dear reader of ADxS.org, please excuse the disruption.

 • Testing and treating chronic low-threshold inflammation (very difficult)

-• Endurance exercise has a significant effect on reducing the symptoms of ADHD (and other mental health problems such as depression)
+• Endurance exercise has a significant Effect size in reducing the symptoms of ADHD (and other mental health problems such as depression)

-• Strength of effect of weight training, on the other hand, is lower
+• Effect size of weight training, on the other hand, is lower

 • Sport must be fun if it is to be practiced sustainably